-Christiane Falck is one of our postdoctoral research fellows and lecturers.
+Christiane Falck is one of our postdoctoral researchers and lecturers.
 Her regional focus is Oceania, particularly Papua New Guinea and the Sepik River region.
-Christiane completed her PhD at James Cook University (Australia) and Aarhus University (Denmark) in June 2016 with the project 'Calling the Dead – Spirits, Mobile Phones and the Talk of God in a Sepik River Community (Papua New Guinea)'.
+Christiane completed her PhD at James Cook University (Australia) and Aarhus University (Denmark) in June 2016 with the project “Calling the Dead – Spirits, Mobile Phones and the Talk of God in a Sepik River Community (Papua New Guinea)”.
 In her PhD project, she investigated religious and technological change and the (re-) appropriation of cultural elements.
 Christiane is also interested in concepts of the body and person, gender, cosmology and ontology, as well as human-environment-relations.
-Her postdoctoral research project 'Encountering Nature in the Anthropocene - humans, non-humans, and environmental change in the Sepik' (working title) aims to investigate how religious and ecological change impacts on a society whose cosmology is based on an intimate relationship between humans and their environment.
+Her postdoctoral research project, ”Encountering Nature in the Anthropocene” (working title), aims to investigate how religious and ecological change impacts on a society whose cosmology is based on an intimate relationship between humans and their environment.

 Regional FocusOceania, Papua New Guinea, Sepik

 TopicsHuman-environment relations, religious change, Melanesian Christianity, cosmology, ontology, political ontology

 research cooperation with Timbunmeli community (Nyaura, West Iatmul), middle Sepik, Papua New Guinea